The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: Neighborhood Structure

 \section{Neighborhood Structure}

-Now let us turn to the outcome of my structural characterization.
-Figure~\ref{fig:pdfs}a-c shows a sampling of the isoperimetric-quotient PDFs, $P_{\phi}(q)$, for three values of $R$ and 6 values of $\phi$, as labelled.
+Figure~\ref{fig:pdfs}a-c shows a sampling of the isoperimetric-quotient PDFs, $P_{\phi}(q)$, for three values of $R$ and six values of $\phi$, as labelled.
 Note that irrespective of $R$, the low-$\phi$ diagram is similar.
 The distribution tends to an established curve as $\phi \downarrow 0$ that was computed for Voronoi diagrams deriving from uniformly distributed points~\cite{zhu2001geometrical, tanemura2003statistical}.
 This makes sense, as for low $\phi$, properties such as differences in particle size should wash out of the distributions, as also seen in the literature~\cite{morley2020voronoi}.

 The results become more interesting when examining intermediate to high values of $\phi$.
 Note there are discontinuities in the slope of $P_{\phi}(q)$ at specific values of $q$.
 The $q$ values correspond to those of a regular $n$-gon --- $q_{\mathrm{r}}(n)$ in Eq.~\eqref{eq:nast} --- as is illustrated using the vertical black lines in Fig.~\ref{fig:pdfs}.
 This is \textit{not} a profound result and can be easily explained as follows.
 Any polygon with a number of sides less or equal to say $5$ can only contribute to $P_{\phi}(q)$ for $q \le q_{\mathrm{r}}(5)$.
 However, there are also hexagonal, heptagonal,~\textit{etc.}~neighborhoods that appear pentagonal, but for which $q \gtrsim q_{\mathrm{r}}(5)$.
 As it is statistically unlikely to have regular pentagons in the sample, this gives rise to a dip in $P_{\phi}(q)$ and an associated slope discontinuity.